Achieving Secrecy Capacity of the Gaussian Wiretap Channel with Polar Lattices: Introduction

 \subsection{Outline of the paper}

 The paper is organized as follows: Section II presents some preliminaries of lattice codes.
-In Section III we construct secrecy-good polar lattices for the mod-$\Lambda_s$ GWC, using the binary symmetric polar wiretap coding and multilevel lattice structure \cite{forney6}.
-The original polar wiretap code in \cite{polarsecrecy} is slightly modified to be compatible to the following shaping operation.
-In Section IV, we show how to implement the discrete Gaussian shaping over the polar lattice to remove the mod-$\Lambda_s$ front end, using the polar coding technique for asymmetric channels.
+The binary polar codes and multilevel lattice structure \cite{forney6} are briefly reviewed in Section III, where the original polar wiretap coding scheme in \cite{polarsecrecy} is slightly modified to be compatible to the following shaping operation.
+In Section IV, we construct secrecy-good polar lattices for the mod-$\Lambda_s$ GWC.
+In Section V, we show how to implement the discrete Gaussian shaping over the polar lattice to remove the mod-$\Lambda_s$ front end, using the polar coding technique for asymmetric channels.
 Then we prove that our wiretap lattice coding achieves the secrecy capacity with shaping.
-Furthermore, the strong secrecy is extended to semantic security.
-Finally, we discuss the relationship between the lattice constructions with and without shaping in Section V.
+Finally, we discuss the relationship between the lattice constructions with and without shaping in Section VI.